ClosingBracket/osv/README.md

 # Create image with spring boot app with Java 10 JRE
 ./scripts/build JAVA_VERSION=10 image=openjdk-zulu-9-and-above,spring-boot-example

- # Create manifest for 'ls' executable takes from host
+ # Create image with 'ls' executable taken from the host
 ./scripts/manifest_from_host.sh -w ls && ./script/build --append-manifest

 # Create test image and run all tests in it